Head of College

 Liane de Klerk

 I come from a clinical background, working in vocational rehabilitation.
-I have a real passion for our profession as Occupational Therapist and am delighted to have the opportunity to share and contribute to the growing knowledge and understanding of our profession.
-I am teaching Professional Practice for Year 1.
+I have a real passion for our profession as Occupational Therapists and am delighted to have the opportunity to share and contribute to the growing knowledge and understanding of our profession.

 My interest area in research is currently looking at factors that influence Police Officers' return to work with the aim of improving service delivery and enhancing first responders' health and well-being.